 Soldiers of African heritage were not integrated with Caucasian units during World War II.
 This did not happen until July 26, 1948 when President Harry S. Truman signed Executive Order 9981, ending segregation in the armed forces, and not fully enforced until Secretary of Defense Robert S. McNamara issued Directive 5120.36 fifteen years later on July 26, 1963.
 See more »

 [holding Wafner's gold lighter after using it to ignite some explosives]

 See more »

-After the film was given the restricted R18+ rating in Australia, Paramount Pictures decided to edit out almost 1 minute of footage to lessen the violence.
+After the film was given the restricted R18+ rating in Australia, Paramount Pictures decided to edit out almost 1 minute of footage to lessen the violence for the cinema version.
 The subsequent re-submission got the film a more accessible MA15+ rating.
-It is believed that the film will be fully restored for its home entertainment release.
+Although this version never ended up getting released due to Paramount Pictures changing their minds to instead give the original R18+ rated cut to cinemas.
 See more »

 Was this review helpful to you?

 | Report this